Frequently Asked Questions:

-All our community led outdoor opportunities and Recovery College Courses are free to attend but travel expenses are not paid.
+All our community-led outdoor opportunities and Recovery College Courses are free to attend but please note that travel expenses will not be paid.

 Do you have disabled access?

-Our S2R Create Space building has disabled access and toilet facilities; however the ‘Nature in You’ course will be run from various locations.
-For access information on any other sites, or to make us aware of accessibility issues, please contact us directly.
-Making our courses fully inclusive is of high importance to us.
+Our S2R Create Space building has disabled access and toilet facilities; however our outdoor sessions run from various locations.
+Making our courses fully inclusive is very important to us, so please CONTACT US for access information on any of our sites, or to make us aware of accessibility issues.

 I’m from another group or organisation, do you do partnership work?

-Are there any volunteering opportunities to help run the ‘Nature in You’ course or at S2R Create Space?
+Are there any volunteering opportunities to help run courses or workshops at S2R Create Space?

 We can offer various micro-volunteering and volunteer facilitator roles within S2R.
-Please contact us directly to see what roles are currently available.
+Please CONTACT US to see what roles are currently available.

 The course for well-being is probably most beneficial to those wanting to develop better ways to cope with stress, pain, difficult emotions and thoughts.
 The course for insight is probably the most beneficial for those wanting to discover more about the nature of reality and their place in the larger scheme of things.
 Some might consider the course for insight more advanced but it really depends on your outlook.